-The Rheos is a Category IV appliance and must be installed with a stainless steel venting system that complies with the UL 1738 Standard (see Table 6).
+The Rheos+ is a Category IV appliance and must be installed with a stainless steel venting system that complies with the UL 1738 Standard (see Table 5).
 It must be installed per this installation manual and the venting system manufacturer's Installation Instructions.
 The unit's vent can terminate through the roof, or through an outside wall.
 It can be installed through walls that are from 3" (7.6cm) to 12" (30cm) in thickness.

-See Table 3 to select the appropriate vent pipe diameter.
-The first section of venting attached to the boiler must include a condensate drain fitting and condensate trap.
+See Table 2 to select the appropriate vent pipe diameter.
+The vent pipe must be pitch upward, toward the vent terminal, so that condensate will run back to the Rheos+, to drain.
 Route the vent pipe to the heater as directly as possible.
 Seal all joints and provide adequate hangers as required in the venting system manufacturer's Installation Instructions.
 Horizontal portions of the venting system must be supported to prevent sagging and may not have any low sections that could trap condensate.
 The unit must not support the weight of the vent pipe.
-Horizontal runs must slope upwards not less than 1/4 inch per foot (21mm/m) from the unit to the vent terminal.
+Horizontal runs must slope upwards not less than /4 inch per foot (21mm/m) from the unit to the vent terminal.
 Up to five elbows can be used with the 50 feet (15.2m) of pipe.
 Subtract 10 allowable linear feet for every additional elbow used.

-IMPORTANT NOTE ABOUT COMMON VENTING:

-A single vent that is shared by multiple Rheos units MUST be engineered by a competent venting specialist, and involves the selection of draft inducing equipment, hardware and controls to properly balance flue gas pressures.
-Do not common vent Rheos units unless the vent system meets this requirement.
-Rheos units are never permitted to share a vent with Category I applliances.
+IMPORTANT NOTE ABOUT COMMON VENTING: A single vent that is shared by multiple Rheos+ units MUST be engineered by a competent venting specialist, and involves the selection of draft inducing equipment, hardware and controls to properly balance flue gas pressures.
+Do not common vent Rheos+ units unless the vent system meets this requirement.
+Rheos+ units are never permitted to share a vent with Category I appliances.
+A condensate drain is built into the Rheos+.
+A pressure switch monitors the condensate drain pan, and will trip if the condensate level gets too high.
+This will prevent the Rheos+ from firing if there is a blockage or overflow.